belle1306/avenue-1/README.md

 Run `yarn` in avenue folder to install dependencies related to Express.

-`cd client` and run `yarn` in client folder to install dependencies related to Vue.
+`cd client` and run `yarn` in client folder to install dependencies related to React.
+Run `yarn add react`.

 ### Run Development Servers

 - Run `yarn start` in avenue directory to start the Express server on port 5000.

 - `cd client` and run `yarn start` to start client server in development mode on port 3000.

 - Client is configured so all API calls will be proxied to port 5000 for a smoother development experience.
 Yay!
 - You can test your client app in `http://localhost:3000`